Photo ID Law

 New Voter Identification Requirement

-Every Michigan voter who offers to vote in the polls must comply with the new requirement by showing picture identification or signing an affidavit attesting that he or she is not in possession of picture identification.
+Every Michigan voter who offers to vote in the polls or requests an absentee ballot in-person at the Clerk's office must comply with the new requirement by showing picture identification or signing an affidavit attesting that he or she is not in possession of picture identification.
 The new voter identification became effective in November, 2007.

 Voters with picture identification: Voters can satisfy the picture identification requirement by showing a Michigan driver's license or a Michigan personal identification card.